shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise3.md

     ![Screenshot showing the **Jobs* link and a jobs list with all 'Planned failover' jobs successful.](Images/infra1.14.png "Migration status")

-6. Navigate to the **SmartHotelRG** resource group and check that the VM, network interface, and disk resource have been created for the redhat virtual machine being migrated.
+6. Navigate to the **SmartHotelRG** resource group and check that the VM, network interface, and disk resource have been created for the Redhat virtual machine being migrated.

     ![Screenshot showing resources created by the test failover (VMs, disks, and network interfaces).](Images/upd-redhatrg.png "Migrated resources")